mistymagich/docker-yourls/README.md

 ```
 vi start.sh
-To edit a variable of *docker-compose.yml* if necessary.
+To edit a variable of *start.sh* if necessary.

 - build container
 $ ./build.sh